 Pets love their routine.
 Usually, they know exactly what their owner's habits are.
 They can even detect when our attitudes or habits change (incredible hey?).
-In comes without saying that your dog or your cat will notice a difference in your daily routine and this could cause them some stress.
+It comes without saying that your dog or your cat will notice a difference in your daily routine and this could cause them some stress.

 To avoid your dog or your cat being stressed, the secret is to take your time to adapt to this new time change.

-For example, you could feed him 15 minutes earlier than his usual time on Sunday, and then another 15 minutes earlier on Monday. and so on, until the new time suits your pet and you.
-And remember, if in any case, your dog or cat whines or scratches on your door, to make you understand that it's time for his meal, do not give in: it's up to you to decide when he has to eat.
+For example, you could feed him 15 minutes earlier than his usual time on Sunday, and then another 15 minutes earlier on Monday, and so on, until the new time suits your pet and you.
+And remember, if in any case, your dog or cat whines or scratches at your door to make you understand that it's time for his meal, do not give in: it's up to you to decide when he has to eat.